Eagles

 They share similar plumage, with grey heads grading into dull grey-brown wings and bodies, and white bellies and legs.

-They differ in tail colour, with Lesser Fish-eagle having a brown tail, and Grey-headed Fish-eagle having a white tail with a black terminal band, and also in size, with Lesser Fish-eagle only about half of the weight of the Grey-headed Fish-eagle.
+They differ in tail colour, with the Lesser Fish-eagle having a brown tail, and the Grey-headed Fish-eagle having a white tail with a black terminal band, and also in size, with the Lesser Fish-eagle only about half the weight of the Grey-headed Fish-eagle.

 Species